cdfishe1/portfolio/README.md

 * Used separate style sheets for reset, media queries, and style to ease editing.
 * Used flex grid and flex box for layout and responsiveness.
-* Utilized box shadows and changes in border-radius and background colors to enhance project selection.
-(For large screens only.)
 * Utilized gradients in backgrounds to enhance visual experience.
 * Designed from the mobile experience first up to larger screen sizes.
-* IMPORTANT NOTICE: As of 2/13/2021 I have no complete projects to fill the projects sections of this page.

 ## Installation